milanseries/dnd-spells/README.md

 ## Project Description

-A web to list all the spell for the dnd api where you can favorites and view in favorites routes.
+A website that lists all the spells for the Dungeons & Dragons (D&D) API, allowing users to mark spells as favorites and view them in the favorites page.

 ## Tools and Libraries Used